Call for Contributions

 IS-IS is a link-state interior gateway routing protocol which is described in ISO10589, RFC 1195, RFC 5308.
 Like OSPF, IS-IS runs the Dijkstra shortest-path first (SPF) algorithm to create a database of the network’s topology and, from that database, to determine the best (that is, shortest) path to a destination.
 The routers exchange topology information with their nearest neighbors.
 IS-IS runs directly on the data link layer (Layer 2).
 IS-IS addresses are called NETs and can be 8 to 20 bytes long, but are generally 10 bytes long.

 This commad also sets network entity title (NET) provided in ISO format.

 For example NET

-The IS-IS address consists of three parts:
+The IS-IS address consists of the following parts:

 49The AFI value 49 is what IS-IS uses for private addressing.

 1921.6800.1002- for system idetifiers we recommend to use IP address or MAC address of the router itself.